 After passing the national park entrance, the path leads up to the north side of the fortress.

-On the right is a view of the fortress from the west side, with the park entrance to the fortress marked with a yellow square.
+Below is a view of the fortress from the west side, with the park entrance to the fortress marked with a yellow square.

 The photo below shows the northern side of the fortress, as seen from the access path.